-Each month we have two monthly series running, one at 7:00pm and one at 7:45pm.
+Each month we have a monthly series every Wednesday from 7:00-8:00pm.
 We alternate months between Lindy Hop, Charleston, Balboa, vernacular jazz, and other topics.
-If you register for the monthly series you are also welcome to stay for the Swing 101 lesson at 8:30pm.
+If you register for the monthly series you are also welcome to stay for the Swing 101 lesson at 8:00pm.
 You can always work on your fundamentals, and having more experienced dancers in the class helps our beginners!

-Following lessons we host an hour and a half of social dancing and practice time from 9:00-10:30pm.
+Following lessons we host 75 minutes of social dancing and practice time from 8:45-10:00pm.
 The absolute best way to learn to dance is to get on the floor and rock out!
 It’s also a great time to interact with other dancers and ask questions.

 Cats Corner monthly series are usually $30/month.
-That covers both the lessons and the social dance.
+That covers both the lessons, admission to Swing 101, and the social dance.
 For more information visit our Cats Corner Page!